VUMC-ATP3/ruta-jurjane/readme.md

-###This is Ruta Jurjane first repo and readme file.
+###This is Ruta Jurjane second repo and readme file.